Developer Guide

 - The user input is received by

-which will parse the command keyword (“done”) to return aMarkDoneCommandParser
+DeliverableLogicManagerwill callDeliverableBookParserwhich will parse the command keyword (“done”) to return aMarkDoneCommandParser. -

-will then parse the command argument to return aMarkDoneCommand
+MarkDoneCommandParserwill then parse the command argument to return aMarkDoneCommand. - On execution,

 Invalid user inputs such as an invalid index will result in the appropriate error messages displayed to the user.